osklil/rdpvnclaunch/README.markdown

 rdpvnclaunch is copyright (C) 2012 Oskar Liljeblad.

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

   This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+See the GNU General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
+  You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+rdpvnclaunch may contain code from Gnulib
+<http://www.gnu.org/software/gnulib/>.
+Such code is licensed under
+the terms of the GNU Lesser General Public License:

+  This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+  You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.  */

-rdpvnclaunch's source code contains a 3DES implementation by Richard Outerbridge which is in the public domain:
+rdpvnclaunch contains a 3DES implementation by Richard Outerbridge.
+This code is in the public domain:

-  /* D3DES (V5.09) -
+  D3DES (V5.09)

-   *
-   * A portable, public domain, version of the Data Encryption Standard.
+  A portable, public domain, version of the Data Encryption Standard.

-   *
-   * Written with Symantec's THINK (Lightspeed) C by Richard Outerbridge.
+  Written with Symantec's THINK (Lightspeed) C by Richard Outerbridge.
-   * Thanks to: Dan Hoey for his excellent Initial and Inverse permutation
-   * code;  Jim Gillogly & Phil Karn for the DES key schedule code; Dennis
-   * Ferguson, Eric Young and Dana How for comparing notes; and Ray Lau,
-   * for humouring me on.
+  Thanks to: Dan Hoey for his excellent Initial and Inverse permutation code;  Jim Gillogly & Phil Karn for the DES key schedule code; Dennis Ferguson, Eric Young and Dana How for comparing notes; and Ray Lau, for humouring me on.

-   *
-   * Copyright (c) 1988,1989,1990,1991,1992 by Richard Outerbridge.
+  Copyright (c) 1988,1989,1990,1991,1992 by Richard Outerbridge.
-   * (GEnie : OUTER; CIS : [71755,204]) Graven Imagery, 1992.
+  (GEnie : OUTER; CIS : [71755,204]) Graven Imagery, 1992.
-   */

 Download
 --------